 Daniel Gerlach holds an M.A. and a Licence degree in History and Middle Eastern studies from the universities of Hamburg and Paris IV Sorbonne.
 He is a journalist, writer and political analyst on Middle Eastern affairs with a current research focus on Syria and Iraq.
 In addition to his work as CANDID’s executive director, he ist the editor-in-chief of the Middle East magazine zenith.
 Daniel has written and directed numerous documentary films on the Middle East and was recognized with the National German Television Award in 2013.
 He is frequently solicited by media outlets as an expert on Middle Eastern and North African affairs.
-Among his recent publications are a reference book on Germany and the Arab world and a biographical dictionary of the Middle East for the German Federal Agency of Civic Education (with C. H. Meier).
-Presently, Daniel is penning a book on the war for Syria.
+Among his recent publications are a reference book on Germany and the Arab world and a biographical dictionary of the Middle East for the German Federal Agency of Civic Education (with C. H. Meier) and a book about the war for Syria (Herrschaft über Syrien, Hamburg 2015).

 Asiem El Difraoui